The site of a protein that binds with ligands during a reaction.

 Phenomena wherein a normal Gaussian peak is followed by an asymmetrical factor greater than one.
 The peak will have an extended trailing edge.

 A chromatographic technique used to separate nonvolatile mixtures wherein a thin layer adsorbs onto a stationary phase plate.
 The compounds within the mixture travel varying distances across the plate, creating a visual separation.

 Molecule with two or more functional groups with one negative and one positive charge resulting in a neutral net charge.
 Also called a dipolar ion.

-See all Chromatography Products from Cole-Parmer
+See all Chromatography instrumentation, consumables, and equipment available from Cole-Parmer